-Centrally located just off famous Khao San road, the Viengtai is within walking distance of many of the area's main attractions such as: Grand Palace, National Museum, National Library and Wat Po.
+Centrally located just off famous Khao San road, the Viengtai is within walking distance of many of the area's main attractions such as: Grand Palace, National Museum and Wat Po.
 Local area maps are available from reception.

 Rooms are equipped with private en-suite, AC, TV, phone & mini-fridge.
 The hotel has 24hr reception, restaurant and swimming pool.

 A pre-booked departure transfer is available - please enquire at time of booking.